Strawberries, blueberries, and raspberries are commonly available in grocery stores, but many equally delicious berries are abundant in the wild.

 Salmonberries are a good source of manganese, providing 55% of the RDI in 3.5 ounces (100 grams).
-Manganese is essential for nutrient metabolism, has powerful antioxidant effects, and is vital for bone health (
+Manganese is essential for nutrient metabolism and bone health, and it has powerful antioxidant effects (

 Salmonberries are fairy tasteless when fresh, so they’re commonly made into jams, wines, and other foods.
 They’re a good source of manganese and vitamins C and K.

-Amelanchier alnifolia is a type of shrub native to North America.
+Amelanchier alnifolia is a shrub that’s native to North America.

 They have a sweet, nutty flavor and can be eaten fresh or dried.
 They’re used in pies, wines, jams, beer, cider, and sometimes cereals and trail mixes.

 Saskatoon berries are one of the best sources of riboflavin (vitamin B2), containing nearly 3 times your daily needs in 3.5 ounces (100 grams) (38).

 Riboflavin — like other B vitamins — plays an essential role in energy production.
 It’s needed to turn your food into energy and may protect your nervous system against disorders like Parkinson’s disease and multiple sclerosis (